Peace718/Factory-Downtime-and-Gender-Pay-Equality-Analysis/README.md

 ## Task 1 – Factory Machine Downtime Analysis
 ### Objective
-Analyze telemetry data to determine:
+To analyze telemetry data to determine:
 - Which factory experienced the highest machine downtime.
 - Which machine type contributed the most downtime in that factory.